 Gay-Friendly Bars & Clubs in Metro Detroit

 One of the best gay and drag bars in the city, Gigi’s is optimal for drinks and a show.
-Enjoy the lively drag performances downstairs and keep the ball rolling by dancing the night away upstairs.
+Enjoy the lively cabaret performances on the lower level or dance the night away in their upstairs bar.
 It’s the perfect little dive for a night of outsized laughs and fun.
 Located in Dearborn off of Warren Avenue.

 Ferndale has been the center of gay life in Detroit since the 2000s and Soho is the classy yet casual spot for gay men, women and everyone in between right in the heart of the downtown area off West Nine Mile Road.
 The bar offers specialty cocktails and martinis, a lot of space for dancing, a pool table, and cool atmospheric lighting and decorations.
 The staff is friendly and the patrons are always there to have a great night.
 It’s perfect as your mainstay for the evening or as a nightcap.
 Look out for trivia nights and special events during the week as well.